larymak/Python-project-Scripts/Audio Captcha Generator/README.md

 ## Steps To Execution
 - Fork this repo and navigate to ShortenLinks folder
 - Run this code.py `$ python code.py`
-- Enter the length of captcha you want (i.e 6)
 - Boom !!! captcha with .mp3 extension will be generate in dir.
 - Enjoy the Audio Captcha Thing !!!!!